A life-enhancing sojourn

 A UNA provides a simple, private structure through which both spiritual and commercial energy can flow… able to participate in both the private and public worlds simultaneously.

-A UNA also invites (requires) a shift in perspective.
+A UNA invites (requires) a shift in perspective.

 Where instead of asking,